-An insurance premium paid by an Indonesian employer to an insurance company is taxable income (i.e., subject to employee income tax withholding: the progressive tax rate is applied, i.e., 5% to 30%).
+An insurance premium paid by an Indonesian employer to an insurance company is taxable income (i.e., subject to employee income tax withholding: the progressive tax rate, 5% to 30%, is applied).
 If it is paid by the individual, the premium paid is not deductible when calculating the tax.
 Further, when there is a claim for a life insurance benefit, the amount received is not taxable to the beneficiary.